open-iscsi/targetd/API.md

 Initiator operations
 --------------------
-### initiator_set_auth(initiator_wwn, username, password, mutual)
+### initiator_set_auth(initiator_wwn, in_user, in_pass, out_user, out_pass)
-Sets the login credentials that the initiator will use to login and access luns exported by 'export_create'. 'initiator_wwn', 'username', and 'password' are all strings. 'username' and 'password' may be 'null'.
-If either (or both) are 'null', initiator-to-target authentication is disabled.
+Sets the inbound and outbound login credentials for the given initiator. 'in_user' and 'in_pass' are credentials that the initiator will use to login to the target and access luns exported by 'export_create'. 'out_user' and 'out_pass' are the credentials the target will use to authenticate itself back to the initiator.

-The 'mutual' parameter is a boolean indicating if the target should attempt to authenticate to the initiator, a.k.a. "mutual authentication".
-This may be set even if initiator-to-target authentication is not enabled.
-The target's authentication credentials are not configured via this API.
+'initiator_wwn' must be set, but 'in_user', 'in_pass', 'out_user' and
+'out_pass' may be 'null'.
+If either or both of each directions' parameters are 'null', then authentication is disabled for that direction.

-Calling this method is optional.
-If it is not called, exports configured via 'export_create' will require no authentication.
+Calling this method is not required for exports to work.
+If it is not called, exports require no authentication.

 File system operations
 ----------------------